 - Middle School

 - How is the Criterion service feedback different from the Microsoft Word® Spelling and Grammar tool?

 The Microsoft Word Spelling and Grammar tool can provide writers with a quick analysis of common errors.
-However, the Criterion service, as an instructional tool used to improve writing, targets more precise feedback.
-Research shows that the spelling error detection and correction module in the Criterion service has better precision than the spelling error detection and correction module used in MS Word.
+The Criterion service, as an instructional tool used to improve writing, targets more precise feedback.
+Research shows that the spelling error detection and correction module in the Criterion service has better precision than the spelling error detection and correction module used in Microsoft Word.
 We continually strive through research and user input to improve the precision of all our feedback categories.